 Some children need a little bit of help with some supplemental protection against ugly tooth decay of their permanent teeth and turning to the applying of sealants on the chewing surface has been found to be a huge advantage.
-Sealants are made of thin plastic coatings that put a seal over fissures and pits (your grooves and depressions) on the biting surface of your back teeth.
+Dental Sealants in Houston, TX are made of thin plastic coatings that put a seal over fissures and pits (your grooves and depressions) on the biting surface of your back teeth.

 The thin sealants are a barrier against acids and plaques in the vulnerable areas on the surface of the tooth used for chewing.